camer0nluo/resume-cameron/content/home/experience.md

       • Troubleshooted Digital Taiwan and debugged application codes to improve functionality \
       • Reviewed application requirements and interface designs to ensure compatibility within existing applications \
       • Proficient with various development, testing, deployment tools - Git, Jenkins, and Docker \
-      • Expertized in using JIRA software with Jenkins and github for real time bug tracking and issue management \
+      • Experienced in using JIRA software with Jenkins and github for real time bug tracking and issue management \
-      •Expertized in implementing Agile and SDLC software development methodologies.
+      • Experienced in implementing Agile and SDLC software development methodologies.

-  - title: Systems Engineer
+-   title: Software Engineer
     company: Family Mart
     company_url: ""
     company_logo: FM